In this article, I will investigate the below issue

-When I tried to browse a SharePoint Portal, I got the following error:
+When I tried to browse a SharePoint Portal, I got the below error:

 500 – Internal Server Error